sqlxpert/lights-off-aws/README.md

 6. Create a
    [CloudFormation stack](https://console.aws.amazon.com/cloudformation/home).
-   Click Choose File, immediately below Upload a template to Amazon S3, and navigate to your local copy of [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml) .
+   Select Upload a template file, then click Choose file and navigate to your local copy of [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml) .
 On the next page, set: